Mr. Andrew Low

 Andrew Low’s interest in Australia’s unique culture, institutions, and place in the world started as a migrant from Namibia who grew up in the small town of Mount Isa in the Queensland Outback.
 He went on to become Head of Asia for Macquarie Capital, global head of Macquarie’s Telecom, Media, Entertainment & Technology and Financial Services practices, Chief Operating Officer for Macquarie Capital Advisers, Chief Executive of RedBridge Grant Samuel, and then Global Head of Investment Banking for the international arm of China’s largest securities firm, CITIC Securities.

-Andrew is, or has been, a Chair or Director of organisations such as Advance Global Australians, Asia Society Australia, the Australia Foundation UK, the Australian British Chamber of Commerce, the Australian Ballet Foundation UK, the Australia–Japan Business Cooperation Committee, the Bell Shakespeare Company, the Europe Australia Business Council, Genea Biomedx, and PRP Diagnostic Imaging.
-He has degrees in Economics and Asian Studies and has also studied at Tsinghua University and at the Harvard Business School.
+Andrew is Executive Chair of CML Entertainment Finance, Cobden Reid Advisory and the the Australian British Chamber of Commerce and has been, a Chair or Director of organisations such as Global Australians, Asia Society Australia, the Australia Foundation UK, the Australian Ballet Foundation UK, the Australia–Japan Business Cooperation Committee, the Bell Shakespeare Company, the Europe Australia Business Council, Genea Biomedx, and PRP Diagnostic Imaging.
+Andrew has degrees in Economics and Asian Studies and has also studied at Tsinghua University and at the Harvard Business School.

 Andrew has been a Fellow of the Australian Institute of Company Directors and the Financial Services Institute of Australia and a Member of the Australian Takeovers Panel.